amandaprorok/crn/README.md

 # CRN Simulator

-This repository allows to quickly simulate a CRN specified using a JSON file.
+This repository enables quick simulation of a CRN (Chemical Reaction Network) that is specified using a JSON file.
 It outputs the distribution of the different species through time.

 It can interface with Stochkit (through the ```--stochkit_path``` flag) or CMEPy (using the ```--cmepy``` flag).